online doctor logo

 Does black stool lead to cancer?

-Black stool cannot lead to cancer, but it can be a symptom or indication of cancer that can help in early cancer diagnosis.
+No, black stool cannot lead to cancer, but it can be a symptom of cancer that can help in early diagnosis.

 When should I be concerned about black stool?

-If you have had a black stool for a long duration or have any medical history like liver disorder or cancer, it is a good idea to consult your doctor for evaluation.
+If you have had a black stool for a long duration or have any medical history like liver disorder or cancer, then consult a doctor.

 Why does coffee make you poop?

-There is a possibility that caffeine will speed up your digestive process, causing dark diarrhea or dark loose stools.
-The hormones gastrin and cholecystokinin are released by your body when you consume coffee.
-In response to gastrin and cholecystokinin, your body triggers the gastrocolic reflex, which causes bowel movements.
-Also, releasing hormones increases colon and rectus motility (peristalsis).
+There is a possibility that caffeine speeds up your digestive process, causing dark diarrhea or loose stools.
+The hormones your body releases when you consume coffee trigger bowel movements and make you poop.

 Can liver cirrhosis cause tarry stool?